iaeiou/blue-plankton-2/content/posts/santa-boar.md

 thumb_img_path: /images/wild-boar-germany.jpg
 layout: post
 ---
-On Christmas eve wild boar were spotted running in the ravine out back.
+Last Christmas eve wild boar were spotted running in the ravine out back.
 Three men doing brush fire work here spotted them.
 They were excited about their discovery.

 I hadn't realized that there are wild boar in New Hampshire.
 The sighting me curious to learn more.